-Located to the south of Patan Durbar Square the Mahaboudha temple is one of several popular attractions of culture worth stopping by to see if you walk around this old Newari city.
+Located to the south of Patan Durbar Square the Mahaboudha (Mahabuddha) temple is one of several popular attractions of culture worth stopping by to see if you walk around this old Newari city.

 The nickname "temple of a thousand and eight Buddhas" comes from the engraved terracotta tiles that cover the stone structiure.

 The temple is sometimes called the "the temple of 9000" buddhas too.
 However this is somewhat misleading as the 9000 referers to the stones used to build the temple under the tiles.

 The temple had some mild damage during the April 25th earthquake in Nepal. and is currently still waiting for renovation.

 Take note of the small ticket price for the temple below as it also covers the nearby Uku Bahal monastery.

 The temple is modeled on the Mahabodhi Temple at Bodhgaya, India.
 The story of how the one in Nepal was made is quite interesting.

 In the 1500s a devotee from Patan named Abhaya Raj Shakya visited the famous Mahabodhi temple in Bodhgaya temple in India.
 Whist in Bodgaya he studied coin making.
 Back in Kathmandu he obtained permssion to begin a royal mint in his courtyad.
 In 1564 he began constuction of this Mahaboudha temple however he died when only foundation were constructed.